neon-smith-tsmmn/alpen/README.md

-[**Alpen**](https://alpenlabs.io) gives developers the freedom to program nearly any locking conditions for BTC imaginable, limited only by the Strata block size and gas limits.
+[**Alpen**](https://alpenlabs.io) gives developers the freedom to program nearly any locking conditions for BTC imaginable, limited only by the Alpen block size and gas limits.
 This enables developers to create new kinds of applications for BTC with features such as: